esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 :::::: solution
 For example:
 - The RAG returns in some cases that no answer can be generated on the context it was provided with
-- For some questions, the LLM returns that it cannot provide an answer because of safety precausions that are inherent to the LLM used, such as information about violent acts.
+- For some questions, the LLM returns that it cannot provide an answer because of safety precautions that are inherent to the LLM used, such as information about violent acts.
 ::::::

 ::::::::::::